coderefinery/git-collaborative/content/distributed.md

   forked repository.

 **Exercise**:
-- Helper prepares an exercise repository (see below; this will take 5-10 minutes).
+- Helper prepares an exercise repository (see above; this will take 5-10 minutes).
 - **The exercise group works on steps A-E** (15-20 minutes).
-- There are two optional steps after step E for those who want more steps.
+- There are two optional steps after step E for those who want more.
-- After step E you can return to the main room.
-Please ask questions both during group work and in main room.
+- After step E you can return to the main room or stream or take a break or help others.
+  Please ask questions both during group work and in the collaborative document.
 - **We will review the pull requests and update forks together** (instructor demonstrates, and everybody follows along in their repositories).
 ```